AHeroicLlama/Mappalachia/README.md

 * [**Cell Mode**](User_Guides/Cell_mode.md) explains how to use the advanced Cell mode to plot maps of interiors.
 * [**Updating or Uninstalling**](User_Guides/Updating_or_uninstalling.md) describes how to update or remove Mappalachia.

-## Extract your own data or get stuck in to development
+## Info for Developers

+Alongside the source code for the GUI itself, this repository also contains the necessary scripts and code used to export, preprocess and build the Mappalachia database.

-Behind the scenes, Mappalachia is developed and produced in 4 key steps.
+The database is developed and produced in 3 key steps.
 1. Extract the raw data in CSV using FO76Edit
 2. Refine and preprocess the data
 3. Ingest the data into a database
-4. Development of the actual GUI/Program itself

-If you fancy doing some data mining, or want to do your own thing with the raw data, then you may be interested in the following documentation;
+If you fancy doing some data mining or development with Mappalachia then you may be interested in the following documentation;

 * [**FO76Edit scripts**](Developer_Guides/EditScripts.md) covers using FO76Edit to run the Mappalachia edit scripts to export rough, raw game data.
 * [**Preprocessor**](Developer_Guides/Preprocessor.md) covers compiling and using the CLI tool to process and refine the rough data into proper CSVs.